Under-19 Futsal EURO main round: Portugal, Czechia, Italy, Slovenia, Spain, Türkiye, Ukraine qualify | UEFA U-19 Futsal EURO

 Czechia, Italy, Moldova (hosts), Portugal (holders), Slovenia, Spain, Türkiye, Ukraine

-Portugal, who drew 4-4 with France in their decider to pip their opponents on goal difference, will defend the title they won in Croatia in 2023.
-Spain won the first two tournaments in 2019 and 2022, and were 2023 runners-up.
+Portugal will defend the title they won in Croatia in 2023 after drawing 4-4 with France in their group decider, pipping their opponents to top spot on goal difference.
+As for Spain, they won the first two tournaments in 2019 and 2022, before finishing runners-up in 2023.

-Ukraine (who like Portugal and Spain have now qualified for all four editions) reached the first two of those semi-finals while Slovenia got to that far in the other.
-Italy have qualified for the third tournament running while Czechia and Türkiye, like Moldova, will make their U19 Futsal EURO finals debuts
+Ukraine – who, like Portugal and Spain, have now qualified for all four editions – reached the semi-finals in those first two tournaments, while Slovenia matched that feat in 2023.
+Italy have qualified for a third consecutive edition, while Czechia, Moldova and Türkiye will all be making their U19 Futsal EURO finals debuts

 Main round groups